 Department of Defense (DoD) Benefits Number

 The DoD Benefits Number (DBN) is an 11-digit number found on the back of the ID card that can be used to verify eligibility and file claims.
-This is the number your provider will need to use (or you if you're filing your own claims).
+This is the number your doctor's office will need to use (or you if you're filing your own claims).

 You are also assigned a DoD ID number, a 10-digit number on the front of the ID card.
 This DoD ID number should not be used to submit claims.
 If the DoD ID number is used, the claim will be denied.